-The KMODE_EXCEPTION_NOT_HANDLED on Windows 10 is a blue screen of death error that can be caused by a number of things, such as a faulty Windows driver, an incorrectly configured device, or system failure.
-When users experience this type of error, their computer requests that it restart the machine and this can go on endlessly which can be both annoying and scary.
-So, what causes your computer to report KMODE_EXCEPTION_NOT_HANDLED and what does this mean?
+The KMODE_EXCEPTION_NOT_HANDLED error on Windows 10/11 is a blue screen of death error that can be caused by several factors, including a faulty Windows driver, an incorrectly configured device, or system failure.
+This error can result in endless restarts, which can be frustrating and worrisome.

 When the kernel (what controls scheduling, memory management, interaction with hardware and thread prioritization) identifies an incorrectly configured device, encounters process instructions that are not executable, or receives memory access requests that exceed hardware specifications, it reports this error.

 The KMODE EXCEPTION NOT HANDLED error usually identifies the issue at hand, such as a newly installed driver, software update or service.
 One can thus easily solve this problem by uninstalling the offending program, except that it is not always that easy.
 Let us look in detail at some of the reasons your operating system might report the KMODE EXCEPTION NOT HANDLED error.

 What Causes the BSOD KMODE EXCEPTION NOT HANDLED Error on Windows 10/11?

 As noted earlier, there are many reasons this error might occur.
 In order to solve it, it is important that you understand some of the reasons in detail because this will obviously help with the diagnosis and improve your chances at resolving the issue successfully.

 The RAM handles all the read and write operations in your computer.
 A faulty RAM module will have an impact on the health of your system and may be the reason behind the KMODE_EXCEPTION_NOT_HANDLED 0x0000001e error.